 Where do you put your dirty dishes in your kitchen?

-We all have routines.
+In the Lazy Genius Kitchen, we recognize we all have routines.
 In my house the dirty dishes go to the left of the sink before they get loaded into the dishwasher, which hopefully happens shortly thereafter.
 Best selling author Kendra Adachi writes Lazy Genius Kitchen so we can “have what you need, use what you have, and enjoy it like never before.”
 Do my dishes go to the left of the sink because that’s where there’s more counter space or because that’s the dirty dishes zone that frees up all the rest of my kitchen space for other things?

 Recently a friend loaned me this book and said it is much like how I already run my household.
 That was true!
 The book is a “slightly sassy” guidebook to organizing your kitchen using the Lazy Genius Principles.
 Adachi gives the framework to prioritize what matters most in your kitchen and build a system that makes it easy for you to enjoy your kitchen and mealtimes.
 This book is jam packed with helpful references on how to cook, how to make meals taste good, how to use kitchen tools, and how to simplify all the tasks and hard things in the kitchen.